k93826780-collab/second-project-java-spring/README.md

 <img width="1269" height="757" alt="image" src="https://github.com/user-attachments/assets/8235dc60-0dcb-4c99-885b-0ee1a6657f35" />

-### Functionality
+##  Functionality
--create a product
+- create a product
--get all products
+- get all products
--get a product by id
+- get a product by id
--update a product by id
+- update a product by id
--delete a product by id
+- delete a product by id